10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 5. Grianan of Aileach in County Donegal

-We accidentally stumbled upon Grianan of Aileach — we were just driving through County Donegal when we spotted a sign for the ancient fort and thought, sure, why not?
+We accidentally stumbled upon Grianan of Aileach.
+We were just driving through County Donegal when we spotted a sign for the ancient fort and thought, sure, why not?

 Turns out, this place is epic!
-Sitting 244 metres above sea level, Grianan of Aileach is a massive circular stone fort with unreal 360° views over Donegal, Derry, and Tyrone.
+Grianan of Aileach is 244 metres above sea level and is a massive circular stone fort with unreal 360° views over Donegal, Derry, and Tyrone.
 And the best part is that we were practically the only ones there.
 It felt like we’d discovered some secret stronghold!

 Grianan of Aileach is ancient.
-Legends says it’s tied to the Tuatha Dé Danann (aka the Fae Folk), the mythical beings who ruled Ireland before the Celts arrived and that Dagda, one of their gods, built the fort as a burial site for his son.
-However, most estimate it was built at the end of the Iron Age.
-Later, it became an early medieval royal seat for the Uí Néill clan who were one of Ireland’s most powerful ruling families.
+Legends says it’s tied to the Tuatha Dé Danann (aka the Fae Folk), who are the mythical beings who ruled Ireland before the Celts arrived and that Dagda, one of their gods, built the fort as a burial site for his son.

 6. Glencar Waterfall in County Leitrim